 - New Hampshire: In addition to establishing standards for gestational carrier agreements, New Hampshire law includes specific protections for those who may access third-party protections.
 People can become parents through surrogacy regardless of marital status and sexual orientation.

-- Nevada: Nevada’s surrogacy laws were updated in 2013, addressing some of the many issues that were present in the old laws.
+- Nevada: Nevada’s surrogacy laws were updated in 2013, addressing some of the many issues present in the old laws.
 The new laws allow people of any marital status, gender or sexual orientation to apply to be Intended Parents.
 In addition, the new law provides recipients of egg, sperm and embryo donation with legal protections, making Nevada extremely surrogacy-friendly.

 - Colorado: Even though there is no official law governing surrogacy in Colorado, the courts have generally been favorable to Intended Parents and surrogates wishing to participate in a surrogacy agreement.

 - Oregon: Oregon laws allow a birth certificate to be easily changed after birth.
-The hospital will initially file the birth certificate with the surrogate’s name on it, but it can be easily changed to remove her name and add the Intended Parents.
+The hospital will initially file the birth certificate with the surrogate’s name on it, but it can be easily changed to remove her name and add the intended parents.
 The courts are also very accepting of many different types of parents: gay couples, heterosexual couples, and single parents.

-- Washington: Surrogacy only recently became legal in Washington on January 1st, 2019.
+- Washington: Surrogacy became legal in Washington on January 1st, 2019.
 The new law allows for surrogacy contracts to be legally enforceable in the courts.
 Additionally, intended parents can obtain pre-birth parentage orders.

-The Worst
+The Worst States for Surrogacy

 - Louisiana: Louisiana law only allows surrogacy for heterosexual married couples who are using their own eggs or sperm.
 They do issue pre-birth orders in certain rare situations, but it is still not recommended to proceed with a surrogacy cycle here.